WHAT WE'RE TALKING ABOUT WHEN WE TALK ABOUT CONSIGNMENT

 Every year hundreds of thousands of books are published in this country—new titles and reissues of older ones.
 No store can stock all of them, even if current technology fosters the illusion that someone does.
 In the past few decades changes in technology and productive capacity have made it relatively easy and inexpensive for anyone to publish a book, which has led to a landslide of titles well beyond the often excessive overproduction of traditional publishing operations.
 We receive a flood of requests to stock these un-traditionally published titles; hence, our consignment policy.

 We are committed to having a physical space where people interested in purchasing books can see and touch them before deciding what to buy.
-We choose the books we place on our shelves based on a variety of factors: our own tastes; the preferences expressed over time by our customers, along with their suggestions; recommendations of publisher sales representatives, with whom we have abiding relationships; careful reading of review media; felicity and happenstance.
+We choose the books we place on our shelves based on: our own tastes; the preferences expressed over time by our customers, along with their suggestions; recommendations of publisher sales representatives, with whom we have abiding relationships; careful reading of review media and informational resources; felicity and happenstance.
 We have a limited amount of space to fill, and we strive to fill it with the best and most interesting books of our own time and from times past, from our region, our nation, and from around the world, in so doing to respect tradition and history while welcoming the new, the challenging, the unorthodox, the unusual.